The Lifesaving Society designates Examiners to evaluate and

 are senior experienced instructors who undergo specific training in

 examination standards.
 Certification as an Examiner is a 3-step

 - Successfully complete an Examiner course with a current

 - Successfully apprentice with an experienced Examiner on 1 exam

-in the stream in which you wish to be appointed an Examiner.
+in the stream in which you seek to be certified as an

 - Submission of the completed Examiner Training Record to the